-Treatment will generally include standard orthodontic treatment with braces before and after surgery and may take 2-3 years to complete.
-Dr. Christoph will assess you and estimate the time required for your treatment to complete.
+Jaw surgery treatment will generally include standard orthodontic treatment with braces before and after surgery and may take 2-3 years to complete.
+Dr Christoph will assess you and estimate the time required for your orthognathic treatment to be completed.
 He will refer you to a maxillofacial surgeon for a consultation.
 You should be adequately informed before starting your journey!